Are you looking for a place where time seems to stand still?

-Or is it his knowledge about the flora and fauna?
-Is it his effort to explain to you every little plant and their positive effect if you use them the right way?
+Or is it his knowledge of the flora and fauna?
+Is it his effort to explain to you every little plant and its positive effect if you use them the right way?
 Is it him sharing the little secret on how to extract alcohol from certain fruits?

 Is it the hunters wearing nothing but traditional “clothes” made from leaves and little branches?
 Or is it because they are still carrying bows, arrows, and spears like hundreds of years ago?